daveking63/Analysis-Sensors-Expo/README.md

 The analysis of the data takes place in 3 stages:

 <ul>
-    <li>Analysis of the Lexical structure of the titles and abstracts, followed by a topical analysis of the abstracts.</li>
+    <li>Textual Analysis of the titles and abstracts</li>
-    <li>Analysis of the positions and companies of the speakers</li>
+    <li>Topic Analysis of the abstracts</li>
-    <li>Analysis of the network structure among the topics, clusters and tokens (in this case lemmas), followed by the network structure among speakers, companies and topics</li>
+    <li>Network Analysis among the topics, clusters and tokens (in this case lemmas), followed by the network structure among speakers, companies and topics</li>
 </ul>

 These analysis and their results are contained in 3 separate iPython notebooks.
 I've chosen this narrative structure because it makes it easier to understand the individual processes.